Hurricane Matthew hits Haiti and Cuba, takes aim at Bahamas, U.S.

 Santiago de Cuba, the second largest city, which lies in the southeast of Cuba, was not badly hit, state media said.

-The eye of the storm was about 35 miles (56 km) north-northwest of the eastern tip of Cuba early on Wednesday, and Matthew is expected to be very near the east coast of Florida by Thursday evening after moving through the Bahamas, the NHC said.
+The eye of the storm was about 155 miles (250 km) south-southeast of Long Island in the Bahamas early on Wednesday and, after moving through the island group, Matthew is expected to be very near the east coast of Florida by Thursday evening, the NHC said.

 Officials in the Bahamas urged residents to evacuate to higher ground, and the Ministry for Grand Bahama said on Facebook that government offices in New Providence and Grand Bahama had been closed on Tuesday until further notice.